 Walking “nicely” on leash can be a huge challenge for a puppy.
 You see, puppies bite stuff.
 It’s just kind of what they do.
 They love to chomp anything they can get their razor-sharp little teefies on, especially things that moves.
 Hands, pant legs, your poor old cat, etc. So of course leashes make enticing moving targets as well.

 They may also bite the leash out of frustration.
 They’re still getting used to the unnatural, uncomfortable sensation of having their movement restricted.
 They want to run and explore and wreak havoc like any good puppy, but they’re held back by this annoying thing around their neck.
 In this case, just taking some time to patiently leash-train him may solve the problem entirely.
 (We cover leash training in Puppy Survival School, with a series of video tutorials)

 A while back, I wrote a framework for solving pretty much any annoying behavior problem.
-You should check that out, as it goes into more detail on the basic strategy.
+You should check that out, as it goes into more detail on the basic problem-solving strategy.

 Here’s how you adapt that framework to the issue of leash-biting.

 1. Decide what you want the pup to actually do

 Whenever you’re trying to stop an unwanted behavior, you have to come up with a new behavior you want to replace it.
 You concentrate on training the new behavior, and the old “bad” behavior goes away.
 In this case, the behavior you want is that when the leash is clipped to the collar, he ignores the leash and walks with you, trotting merrily along, peeing on fire hydrants or whatever.

 2. Prevent the biting from getting rewarded